Dija-4008/Dija-4008/README.md

 **Dija-4008/Dija-4008** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 I am an AI engineer to be
 - 🔭 I’m currently working on a RAG chatbot
-- 🌱 I’m currently learning python, html ,css
+- 🌱 I’m currently learning python, prompt engineering.
 - 🏅 I’m looking to collaborate on AI reaserach typically medical related ones!
-- 🤔 I’m looking for help with ###
+- 🤔 I’m looking for help with enhancing chatbots.
 - 💬 discuss with/Ask me about LLMs, DL, AI
 - 📫 How to reach me: luckyu2026@gmail.com
 -->